peymanath/nafis-express-shipping/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A WooCommerce plugin for integrating Nafis Express shipping service with custom box size and delivery options.
+A lightweight WooCommerce plugin to track exited orders with Nafis Express barcodes.

 == Description ==

-Nafis Express Shipping plugin integrates your WooCommerce store with the Nafis Express delivery system.
+The **Nafis Express Shipping** plugin integrates WooCommerce with the Nafis Express delivery system.
-It allows store managers to select delivery options and track exited orders via token-authenticated API calls.
+This initial version lets store managers **view a list of exited orders** and their associated **barcodes** through a dedicated admin page.

+⚠️ *A valid token is required to use this feature.*

 == Installation ==

 1. Upload the plugin to the `/wp-content/plugins/` directory.
-2. Activate it through the 'Plugins' menu in WordPress.
+2. Activate it via the 'Plugins' menu in WordPress.
-3. Navigate to **WooCommerce → Products → Shipping tab** to view plugin fields (token required).
+3. Go to **WooCommerce → Orders → Exited Orders (Nafis)** to view the barcode list.

 == Frequently Asked Questions ==

-= Does it work with all product types? =
-This plugin is designed for simple product scenarios, but can be extended for other types.
+= What does this plugin do? =
+It displays exited orders with their Nafis Express barcodes in the WooCommerce admin panel.

+= Do I need an account? =
+Yes, you must log in using your Nafis Express credentials to fetch barcode data.

 == Changelog ==

-= 0.1.0 =
+= 1.0.0 =
-* Initial public release.
+* First release – view exited orders with barcodes.

 == Upgrade Notice ==

-= 0.1.0 =
+= 1.0.0 =
-This is the first release.
-No upgrade required.
+Initial release – no upgrade required.